ensdomains/docs/dapp-developer-guide/resolving-names.md

 # Resolving Names

-## Looking up Ethereum addresses
+## Looking up cryptocurrency addresses

-The simplest and most frequently used function in ENS is resolving a name.
-Names can have many types of data associated with them; the most common is an Ethereum address.
-Resolving a name to an Ethereum address using a library is simple:
+Names can have many types of data associated with them; the most common is cryptocurrency addresses.
+ENS supports storing and resolving the addresses of any arbitrary blockchain.

+**Resolving a name to an Ethereum address** using a library is simple:

 {% tabs %}
 {% tab title="ensjs" %}